colinbrauns/berkeleydogs/README.md

 - Hosted via GitHub Pages.
 Ensure `CNAME` is `berkeleydogs.com`.
 - Commit changes and push to `main`.
 In repository settings enable Pages for the root.

+## Community forum (Discourse)

+- This site links to and can embed a Discourse forum.
+- Steps:
+  1. Provision a Discourse instance (e.g., on a small VPS or using Discourse hosting).
+Set base URL, e.g., `https://forum.berkeleydogs.com`.
+  2. Configure CORS/embedding: in Discourse admin, add `https://berkeleydogs.com` as an allowed embed origin.
+  3. In `index.html`, ensure the Forum button points to your forum URL and the embed script `discourseUrl` matches it.
+  4. Optionally map DNS: create CNAME `forum.berkeleydogs.com` to your Discourse host.